mhaugrud/msumcspy/_sources/ClassesBasics/Exercises.rst

               """ Return a string representation of the point """ return "({}, {})".format(self.__x, self.__y)

-          def add(self, other):
+          def scale(self, val):
-              """ Return a new point that is self added to other """ return Point(0,0)
+              """ Return a new point that is self multiplied by val """ return Point(0,0)

       if __name__ == "__main__":